CCGE-Cambridge/lowess/README.md

     $ make html
     $ open build/html/index.html

+This may require installation of the package `sphinx`.

 ## Testing
 Unit tests are implemented via `unittest` and are in the file `tests/test_lowess.py`.
-To run the tests first install the package and the run the command:
+To run the tests first install the package and then run the command:
 `$ python tests/test_lowess.py`